Prayer Points: January 2026

 - Pray for wisdom for Benjamin Netanyahu, his cabinet, IDF and other agency leaders.
 Pray that the Lord will help them to make wise and timely decisions.

-- Praise the Lord for the release of all the living hostages and pray that the bodies of the remaining deceased hostages will soon be returned.
+- Praise the Lord for the release of all the living hostages and pray that the body of the one remaining deceased hostage will soon be returned.

 - Pray for a period of rest from war and trauma.